 The biggest difference between buying a car online versus going to the dealership is the shopping experience.
 You still need to test drive the car and negotiate your price.

 Buying your next car at a dealership may be efficient and let you ask all your questions, but you could get a better deal if you’ve done your research before showing up.
-By shopping for a car online first, you’ll be able to:
+First, shop cars online to: